Kate's Blog

 I’m not talking about famous people who’ve fought well-publicised battles with booze.
 I’m more interested in the celebs who quietly decided that Hollywood’s champagne lifestyle wasn’t for them.

-Their reasons for quitting are varied and inspiring.
-So if you’re looking for a bit of motivation to help you stick to your sober goals, this week’s video is for you!
+Their reasons for quitting are varied and inspiring, so if you’re looking for some motivation to stick to your sober goals, you’re going to love this video.

 “When I got sober, I thought giving up was saying goodbye to all the fun and sparkle, and it turned out to be just the opposite.
 That’s when the sparkle started for me.”